dzhumsx/rotina-facil/README.md

 > **Note:** This is an open-source **Study Project** focused on practicing full-stack web development, interface design, and systems architecture.

-Rotina Fácil (Portugues for "Easy Routine") is a simple web application designed for personal routine and task management.
+Rotina Fácil (Portuguese for "Easy Routine") is a simple web application designed for personal routine and task management.
 It features a *Glassmorphism* aesthetic emulating Apple design language.
 The project is currently in the Minimum Viable Product (MVP) phase.

 ## Current Features
 The application supports the following core operations: